christiancannata/agrispesa/wp-content/plugins/images-to-webp/readme.txt

 3. Refresh your website page.
 4. Check list of loaded images.
 Note `Type` column.
 5. If value of `webp` is there, then everything works fine.

+= NGiNX and Apache together =

+If you have some proxy setup or some other combination of NGiNX and Apache on your server, then probably .htaccess changes won't work and you will need to ask your hosting provider to disable NGiNX direct processing of image static files.

 = Apache .htaccess =